unsloppy

 AI Script Writer

-This module is for writers who want script-shaped output rather than just a loose premise.
-It leans harder on scene order, setup/payoff, and opening-page utility.
+Use this when you want script-shaped output rather than a loose premise.
+It leans on scene order, setup and payoff, and opening pages you can keep developing.

 Best for